 How did Samuel obey God?

 Samuel gives Saul new guidelines from God.
 Saul plays out these guidelines to a point.
-However, at that point, he and individuals hold back the awesome of the ruin alongside Agag, the ruler.
-At any rate, God’s kin as a specialist of heavenly retribution in this Old Testament religious framework didn’t act as per what God had told.
+However, at that point, he and the individuals hold back the awesome of the ruin alongside Agag, the ruler.
+At any rate, God’s kin, as a specialist of heavenly retribution in this Old Testament religious framework, didn’t act as per what God had told.

 According to biblical accounts, Samuel obeys God by praying and fasting for Him.
 The message of this piece of the Bible is clear: Samuel obeyed God by complying with God.
-Samuel, cautioned as of now by God, and having gone through a late evening mediating for Saul, can’t trust his ears and answers with the popular words: “to obey is superior to forfeit”.
-According to Saul, I have trespassed, for I have violated the instruction of the Lord and your words since I dreaded individuals and complied with their voices.
-Saul’s trademark dread of individuals, as opposed to the dread of God, demonstrates, again and again, his fix.
+Samuel, cautioned as of now by God, and having gone through a late evening mediating for Saul, can’t trust his ears and answers with the famous words: “to obey is superior to forfeit.”
+According to Saul, I have trespassed, for I have violated the instruction of the Lord.
+And your words since I dreaded individuals and complied with their voices.
+Saul’s trademark dread of individuals, as opposed to the fear of God, demonstrates, again and again, his fix.
 Notwithstanding Saul’s supplications, Samuel reports that God’s brain is set.

-Samuel is currently sent by God to bless another ruler.
-This is perilous stuff-assuming Saul finds out about it, he will kill Samuel.
-There must be each ruler in turn or probably considerate conflict will follow.
+God currently sends Samuel to bless another ruler.
+This is perilous stuff-assuming Saul finds out about it.
+He will kill Samuel.
+Each ruler must be in turn, or civil conflict will probably follow.
 In the notable scene, each of Jesse’s children passes before Samuel until the most youthful, anonymous until the last second in the sensational story shows up.
-Man looks at the superficial presentation, however, the Lord looks at the heart.
+Man looks at the superficial presentation.
+However, the Lord looks at the heart.
 David is a blessed lord, and God’s Spirit surges upon him.

-While Saul was a sensibly viable military pioneer, obviously his adoration for the Lord wasn’t solid, nor was he exceptionally cautious about compliance to God’s heading through the prophet Samuel.
-The prophet had advised him to stand by up to seven days for Samuel to offer penance to the Lord before the military headed off to war with the Philistines (13:8-13).
+While Saul was a sensibly viable military pioneer, his adoration for the Lord wasn’t solid.
+Nor was he exceptionally cautious about compliance to God’s heading through the prophet Samuel.
+The prophet had advised him to stand by up to seven days for Samuel to offer penance to the Lord before the military ran off to war with the Philistines (13:8-13).
 However, the prophet didn’t draw near that time – and Saul’s soldiers were starting to return home – so Saul offered the penance himself.

 King Saul’s Biography

-- Because he came into the world after much prayer, my mother took him to the temple of the Lord at the age of three.
-Samuel discovered at the age of 12 the punishments that would befall Eli the high priest because of his sons’ fornication.
+- Because he came into the world after much prayer, his mother took him to the temple of the Lord at the age of three.
+Samuel discovered at the age of 12 the punishments that would befall Eli, the high priest, because of his sons’ fornication.
 So the Philistines robbed the Israelites and killed Eli’s sons, taking the Ark of the Law with them.

 - When Samuel reached old age, the people asked him to appoint a king to follow him.
 In vain did Samuel try to show them that God was their king.

 - Though he refused for a time to do so, he would anoint Saul king after a divine revelation.
-Because of sinful deeds, Samuel, led by God, anoints David as king.
+Because of sinful deeds, Samuel, led by God, anointed David as king.

 Samuel, the Lord’s beloved prophet, raised the kingdom and anointed Saul and David over his people.
 With the law of the Lord, he judged the congregation, and the Lord searched out Lakob by his prayers.
 And he was known by his faith to be a faithful prophet.

-Living near the Ark of the Law, Samuel had a revelation from God at the age of 12 about the punishments that would befall the house of Eli the high priest because of the depravity and fornication of his sons, Hophni and Phinehas.
+Living near the Ark of the Law, Samuel received God’s revelation at 12.
+About the punishments that would befall the house of Eli, the high priest, because of the iniquity and fornication of his sons, Hophni and Phinehas.
 The revelation was soon fulfilled.
-For the Philistines robbed the Israelites and killed Eli’s sons.
+The Philistines robbed the Israelites and killed Eli’s sons.
 And took the Ark of the Law with them.
-Eli, the high priest, died the moment he heard of the loss of the Ark of the Law and his two sons.
+Eli, the high priest, died when he heard of the loss of the Ark of the Law and his two sons.

 For 20 years, the people of Israel remained slaves to the Philistines.
 After this period, God sent Samuel before the people to preach repentance.
-The people repented, renounced the idols of the Philistines, and began to walk in the ways of the Lord, recognizing Samuel as God’s prophet, priest, and judge.
+The people repented, renounced the idols of the Philistines, and began to walk in the ways of the Lord.
+They recognized Samuel as God’s prophet, priest, and judge.
 The Philistines had gone to war again, but now, under Samuel’s leadership, Israel had conquered.